-Strength and Power Training, a Special Health Report from Harvard Medical School, will introduce you to workouts that you can easily fit into your schedule.
+Strength and Power Training for Older Adults, a Special Health Report from Harvard Medical School, will introduce you to workouts that you can easily fit into your schedule.
 With just two sessions per week, you’ll fortify your muscles and bones, add tone to your body, and confidence to your life.

 These are exercises you can tailor to your fitness and goals.
 The workouts are designed to motivate you and help you build upon your success.

 The report provides complete workouts for strength and power as well as for stretching and balancing.
 You’ll find 25 instructively-illustrated exercises.
 Plus you’ll get tips for avoiding injuries, charting your progress, buying gear, keeping sessions fun, and much more!

 So get moving!
 Order this Special Health Report now!

 Prepared by the editors of Harvard Health Publishing in consultation with Jonathan Bean, M.D., M.S., M.P.H., Assistant Professor, Department of Physical Medicine and Rehabilitation, Harvard Medical School, and Medical Director, Spaulding Cambridge Outpatient Center, and Walter Frontera, M.D., Ph.D., Dean, Professor of Physical Medicine and Rehabilitation and Professor of Physiology, University of Puerto Rico School of Medicine, and Lecturer, Harvard Medical School.
 2015.

 - The basics: Strength training, power training, and your muscles

 - What strength and power training can do for you

 - Slowing osteoporosis.